UCLouvain-CBIO/MDSvis/README.md

-# MDSgui
+# MDSvis

-The MDSgui package implements visualization of Multi Dimensional Scaling (MDS) objects representing a low dimensional projection of cytometry samples.
+The MDSvis package implements visualization of Multi Dimensional Scaling (MDS) objects representing a low dimensional projection of cytometry samples.
 Such objects can be obtained using the functionalities implemented in the `CytoMDS` package.
 The visualization is realised via a Shiny app that allows